tdw33/Dungeon-Java-Game/doc/full documentation/Week_3.md

 ## product contents

 ### Customer interview
-- I want to be able to control the character’s movements
 - I think Pebble helping more when sanity level drops is an interesting idea
 - I prefer the art style that is high-resolution
 - It will be good to explore a range of different backgrounds as the game progresses